 What to Say to a Grieving Widow or Widower

-Allowing them the space they need to express how they’re feeling can act as an important part of the healing process, helping to soothe their pain and unlock any further emotional stress.
+Allowing them the space they need to express how they’re feeling, can act as an important part of the healing process, helping to soothe their pain and unlocking any further emotional stress.

 Knowing how to respond to a widow or widower will depend upon how well you know that person.
-Trying to put yourself in their shoes is a good place to start.
+Putting yourself in their shoes is a good place to start.
 What would you like to hear as a response?
 Would you want it to be practical, emotive or something else?

 No matter how well a widow or widower thinks they are coping, it will always help to hear any of the following:

 - I’m so sorry…

 - I can only imagine how hard this must be for you…